TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

 .. function:: setswitchinterval(interval)

    Set the :func:`sys.setswitchinterval` to the given *interval*.
-Defines a minimum interval for Android systems to prevent the system from hanging.
+Defines a minimum interval for Android systems to prevent the system kutoka hanging.

 .. function:: check_impl_detail(**guards)